AMSP-04/NETN-MRM/NETN-MRM.md

 ### Purpose

 The purpose of NETN-MRM is to support federations with entities represented at multiple levels of resolution and where the level of resolution can change dynamically during a simulation.
 It supports patterns for aggregation and disaggregation of units and division and merging of unit resources.
+The module provides a common standard interface for the aggregated representation of equipment, personnel and supplies in a federated distributed simulation.
+The aggregated representation can be used to model the state of organiations, such as military units, without the need to represent each resource as individual simulated entities.
+The module extends the existing RPR-FOM v2.0 `AggregateEntity` object class with attributes to allow additional information to be associated with simulated aggregate entities.

 For example:
 * Disaggregation of a Battalion represented as a `NETN_Aggregate` object into Company level `NETN_Aggregate` objects.